***PANDEMIC PRECAUTIONS IN EFFECT***

 - Two (2) visitors per patient are permitted, with the exception of:

-- Patients in isolation precautions for COVID-19 may not have visitors.
+- Patients in isolation precautions for PUI COVID/COVID Positive – May not have visitors.

 - Patients in the emergency department – One (1) visitor per patient.

-- Patients on comfort care – Evaluated on a case by case basis.
+- Patients on comfort care (actively dying) – Evaluated on a case by case basis.

 - All visitor traffic is limited to the front entrances of each facility.